Over $100 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 Services Offered by a Washington DC Nightclub Injury Lawyer

-Our DC nightclub injury lawyers have been practicing law in D.C. for nearly 70 years.
+Our DC nightclub injury lawyers have been practicing law in D.C. for over 70 years.
 Nightclub injury laws, and in particular the law regarding bouncers at clubs, are unique.
 Of course, an injury from a bouncer is not the only potential injury in a nightclub.
-Just as common are slip and fall injuries as well as assaults and batteries by other patrons.
-Slip and fall cases can be trickier because the plaintiff may be drinking.
-Given that Washington, DC is a contributory negligence jurisdiction, a slip and fall may be a more difficult case, yet still potentially worthwhile.
-As with any other injury case, it is important to consult with an experienced nightclub injury lawyer to determine whether your case is worth pursuing.
+Just as standard are slip and fall injuries as well as assaults and batteries by other patrons, slip and fall cases can be trickier because the plaintiff may be drinking.
+Given that Washington, DC is a contributory negligence jurisdiction, a slip and fall may be a more complex case, yet still potentially worthwhile.
+Like any other injury case, consulting with an experienced nightclub injury lawyer is essential to determine whether your case is worth pursuing.

-To clarify, contributory negligence, which is applicable in DC, Maryland, and Virginia, is a rule that bars recovery for the plaintiff if you are even 1% negligent for the injury.
-This is a rule that favors defendants and there are only five jurisdictions in the United States that follow it.
-It can be difficult to convince a jury that you were not even 1% negligent if you are drinking at a nightclub.
+To ensure you know, contributory negligence, which is applicable in DC, Maryland, and Virginia is a rule that bars recovery for the plaintiff if you are even 1% negligent for the injury.
+This is a rule that favors defendants, and there are only five jurisdictions in the United States that follow it.
+It can be challenging to convince a jury that you were not even 1% negligent if you are drinking at a nightclub.
 Even though the burden is technically on the defense to prove this affirmative defense, it may be a losing battle.
-Of course, you may not be drunk at all, or the facts of the case may be particularly egregious that you do have a viable claim.
-Below, we will discuss the best, and generally most successful, claims against nightclubs in DC.
+Of course, you may not be drunk at all, or the facts of the case may be particularly egregious that you have a viable claim.
+Below, we will discuss the best and generally most successful claims against nightclubs in DC.

 Assault by a Patron

 The law for battery against another patron at a nightclub is the same as outside a nightclub.
 The difference is it is far more likely to occur when you visit a club.
-When you visit a nightclub, strangers are often in close proximity.
+When you visit a nightclub, strangers are often nearby.
 Perhaps most significantly, there is plenty of alcohol to heighten emotions.
 When you contact a nightclub accident lawyer, this is the legal argument for your case.
-To make a prima facie argument for battery, you must prove three elements.
-First, we must prove there is an act by the defendant, the person who hit you, which brings harmful or offensive contact to you, the plaintiff.
-Second, we must show intent on the part of the defendant to bring about the harmful or offensive contact.
+You must prove three elements to make a prima facie argument for battery.
+First, we must prove there was an act by the defendant who hit you which brought harmful or offensive contact to you, the plaintiff.
+Second, we must show intent on the part of the defendant to perform harmful or offensive contact.
 Third, we must prove both legal and actual causation.

-Of course, there are plenty of legal technicalities that go into each element.
-The key to remember is that, for it to be a battery, the act must have been intentional.
-If it was not intentional, you may still have a claim, but it will likely be under a negligence cause of action.
-The intentional act should also cause you harm to have a claim worth pursuing.
-While technically any harmful or offensive contact constitutes a battery, it is not pursuing if the only thing the contact does is make you upset.
+Of course, plenty of legal technicalities go into each element.
+The key to remember is that the act must have been intentional for it to be a battery.
+You may still have a claim if it was not intentional, but it will likely be under a negligence cause of action.
+The deliberate act should also cause harm to have a claim worth pursuing.
+While technically, any harmful or offensive contact constitutes battery, it is not pursued if the contact only upsets you.
 A strong battery case has physical damages that lead to some injury.
 Contact our DC nightclub injury lawyers if you believe you may have a case.
 Our consultations are always free.

 Suing the Club for a Patron’s Conduct

 In addition to naming the person who assaults you as a defendant, we can also sue the bar.
-In some cases, there is nothing the bar’s security can do to prevent a fight.
+Sometimes, the bar’s security can do nothing to prevent a fight.
 However, there are instances in which injuries occur due to complete chaos inside a bar.
-Bouncers have a duty to keep the peace inside their establishment.
-If a scene in the bar or nightclub erupts into complete chaos, there is an argument to be made that it is a breach of the duty owed to their patrons.
-The rule to key in on here is that the bar or nightclub has a duty to protect patrons from foreseeable harms.
-But even if the chaos is not immediately foreseeable, it should have sufficient security to be able to get the crowd under control within a reasonable time.
+Bouncers must keep the peace inside their establishment.
+If a bar or nightclub scene erupts into chaos, there is an argument to be made that it is a breach of the duty owed to their patrons.
+The rule to key in here is that the bar or nightclub must protect patrons from foreseeable harm.
+But even if the chaos is not immediately foreseeable, it should have sufficient security to get the crowd under control within a reasonable time.
 What a reasonable time is hinges on what a jury decides.

 The club has metal detectors to protect patrons from weapons.
-Thus, even though it is another patron who injures you, we can still name the club as a responsible party.
-This is important because a club is likely to have a larger insurance policy to cover your injuries.
+Thus, even though another patron injures you, we can still name the club a responsible party.
+This is important because a club will likely have a more extensive insurance policy to cover your injuries.

 Assault by a Bouncer